StareXTV/PC-Adjustments/README.md

 ## Moving on, NVIDIA/AMD Drivers - Important

-The next step is to **correctly** install NVIDIA/AMD drivers.
+> Recommended and probably a Mandatory step for optimal performance The next step is to **correctly** install NVIDIA/AMD drivers.

 Install the latest version of [Display Driver Uninstaller](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) in The Guru3D website.